-For the duration of this Agreement, all employees covered by this Agreement and permanently assigned to duties as canine officers, to ERT duties,, to duties as hostage negotiators or regional processing officers will receive an annual TEC supplement in the amount of Three Hundred Dollars (\$300.00).
-This sum will be paid in two (2) equal installments in July and December of each fiscal year covered by this Agreement and is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
+For FY00, all employees covered by this Agreement and permanently assigned to duties as canine officers, to ERT duties,, to duties as hostage negotiators or regional processing officers will receive an annual TEC supplement in the amount of three hundred twenty-five dollars (\$325.00).
+Unless otherwise noted, this sum will be paid in July of each fiscal year and is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
+For FY01, the TEC supplement will be increased to three hundred fifty dollars (\$350.00) and paid in November 2000.